Music at Spiritfire

-- Instruments are removed from the bench area when not being used.
-Everyone is empowered to move instruments that have been left behind out of the musician’s area, so long as the instruments are placed with care in a safe location (in the instrument tent) where they can be spotted easily.
+- Instruments are removed from the bench area when not being used – if you leave yours and don’t see it when you return, and nobody else is playing it, check the drum tent.
+Everyone is empowered to carefully and respectfully move instruments that have been left behind out of the musician’s area, so long as the instruments are placed with care in the drum tent.

-- Actively invite and encourage others to come in and take a turn playing — if you stay on your bench for hours, others won’t feel there is room to come and offer their own rhythms.
-Eye contact and a smile go a long way to making less confident players feel welcome and safe!
+- Actively invite and encourage others to come in and take a turn playing — eye contact and a smile go a long way to making less confident players feel welcome and safe!

-SpiritFire encourages long-playing rhythms!
-If a player feels like disengaging from a particular musical moment or is unsatisfied on a personal level, they are invited to step out into the dance track, or take a break for a bit until the music returns to a place that interests them.
+SpiritFire encourages long-playing rhythms, which help dancers stay in the groove.
+If a player feels like disengaging from a particular musical moment or is unsatisfied on a personal level, they are invited to step out into the dance track, or take a break for a bit until the music returns to a place that calls them.

 Solos on hand drums: when played with consciousness and skill, these can ignite and inspire the musicians, and send dancers into ecstasy.
 Please, share time and space with each other: